Loknar/node-winsay/README.md

 console.log("This text is printed after you encounter the wild Pikachu.");

 ```
-Note: changing the voice hasn't been implemented yet (v0.0.2), hopefully someday I or someone else will find out how easy it is and implement it.

 ## fun facts
 ```winsay.speak()``` calls are asynchronous, yay ^_^